gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/installation-guide-migration/README.md

 **New installation**

-You just have to modify the `gravitee.yml` files of gateway and console to configure `management.mongodb.prefix` and `ratelimit.mongodb.prefix`.
+You just have to modify the `gravitee.yml` files of Gateway and console to configure `management.mongodb.prefix` and `ratelimit.mongodb.prefix`.
 Default value is empty.

 **Migrate an existing installation**